mlrcbsousa/Born2beRoot/Evaluation.md

 last_boot=$(who -b | awk '$1 == "system" {print $3 " " $4}')
 ```

+`who -b` shows time of last system boot.

 ### lvm_partitions

 ```bash
 lvm_partitions=$(lsblk | grep -c "lvm")
 ```

+Count `lvm` type partitions from `lsblk` command output.

 ### lvm_is_used

 ```bash
 lvm_is_used=$(if [ $lvm_partitions -eq 0 ]; then echo no; else echo yes; fi)
 ```

+Conditional to check if previous variable is zero or not.

 ### tcp_connections